-Fiery Film is a film/TV company/studio formed in June 28, 2012 by filmmaker C.J.
+Fiery Film is a film/TV company formed in June 28, 2012 by filmmaker C.J.
 “Fiery” Obasi.
 As a nascent production company couldn’t get funding for its next project after Jim & Joan (2012) which was the closing film at the Eko International Film Festival (2012).
 Though screened in its incomplete form Jim & Joan was hailed as the “scariest film” at the festival, with Writer/Director C.J.
 “Fiery” Obasi’s work being compared to Danish filmmaker Lars von Trier’s expressionism.
-C.J. not being able to secure fonding, or post-production support to complete Jim & Joan, C.J. and his team would not be deterred, and having learnt so much from the misfortunes of Jim & Joan they courageously ventured on to produce a zero-budget horror/thriller “OJUJU”, which premiered at the prestigious Africa International Film Festival (AFRIFF) in November 2014, where, due to popular demand it was screened twice and went on to win the award for “Best Nigerian Film” beating many high budget films within the category.
+Not being able to secure funds, or post-production support to complete Jim & Joan, C.J. and his team would not be deterred, and having learnt so much from the misfortunes of Jim & Joan they courageously ventured on to produce a zero-budget horror/thriller “OJUJU”, which premiered at the prestigious Africa International Film Festival (AFRIFF) in November 2014, where, due to popular demand it was screened twice and went on to win the award for “Best Nigerian Film” beating many high budget films within the category.
 OJUJU is currently enjoying audience and critical acclaim, having screened in more than 20 film festivals around the world, and has secured a place as a groundbreaking work in the history of New Nigerian Cinema.
-OJUJU attracted renown international filmmakers and critics, such as Todd Brown (Twitch Film, Producer Raid: Redemption and Raid 2), Frank Scheck (The Hollywood Reporter), and Tambay Obenson (Shadow & Act) to write a favorable reviews on it, lauding C.J.’s raw talent and creative resourcefulness, despite working under harsh conditions and budgetary constraints.
+OJUJU attracted renown international filmmakers and critics, such as Todd Brown (Screen Anarchy, Producer The Raid: Redemption and The Raid 2: Berandal), Frank Scheck (The Hollywood Reporter), and Tambay Obenson (Shadow & Act) to write a favorable reviews on it, lauding C.J.’s raw talent and creative resourcefulness, despite working under harsh conditions and budgetary constraints.

 Here are the people behind Fiery Film: